AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 In the New Editor, you can also resize an image by dragging its handles in the Author mode:

-- Corner handles: Dragging the corner handles resizes the image while maintaining its aspect ratio.
+- **Corner handles**: Dragging the corner handles resizes the image while maintaining its aspect ratio.

     ![](images/resize-corner-handles.png)

-- Middle handles: Press **Shift** to reveal additional middle handles.
+- **Middle handles**: Press **Shift** to reveal additional middle handles.
 Dragging these resizes the image without maintaining the aspect ratio, letting you increase or decrease the height or width independently.

     ![](images/resize-middle-handles.png)